levensailor/pixelscamp2016/README.md

 # Pixels Camp Activities, Lisbon 2016

+**If you're a participant to the PixelsCamp 2016 hackathon, take a look to the [Cisco API Challenge](https://github.com/ObjectIsAdvantag/hackathon-resources/tree/master/pixelscamp-lisbon) and pass by our booth to get a great discussion around APIs and innovation at Cisco.**

+> To give a try to the Pixels Camp Voice Machine
+>
+> call **+351-308-801-061**
+>
+> Note: check how to [add Voice interactions in minutes](https://github.com/ObjectIsAdvantag/hackathon-resources/tree/master/pixelscamp-lisbon#tropo-starter-guide)

+## What's going on here ?

+_Well, Cisco APIs at work: a REST API, a Tropo IVR and a Cisco Spark Bot playing all together_

 This code takes a json event file and exposes it as a REST API with 3 ressources :
 - [GET /](https://pixelscamp.herokuapp.com/) : returns all events, sorted by begin date
 - [GET /next](https://pixelscamp.herokuapp.com/next?limit=10): shows upcoming activities